mozzius/arbitra/docs/Arbitra.md

 '3fc9b689459d738f8c88a3a48aa9e33542016b7a4052e001aaa536fca74813cb'
 ```

-It worked!
+It worked.
 We now can hash any string.
 Therefore, the next step is to prototype mining.
 The next program should then, while the output does not fit a criteria, repeatedly hash a random string with a nonce.
 To fit the criteria, the string must begin with a certain number of zeros.